Vyral/base-template/_drafts/what-do-boomerang-buyers-need-to-know-about-our-market.md

 {% include youtube.html %}

-If you’re a boomerang buyer, there are a couple key things you need to keep in mind when re-entering our market.
+<center>If you’re a boomerang buyer, there are a couple key things you need to keep in mind when re-entering our market.</center>

 If you’re a boomerang buyer, what do you need to know about our market so that you can have a successful home purchase and become a homeowner again?